GameNyte/gameNyte/README.md

 - As a user, I want to be able to use text commands that will generate a random dice roll.
   - We have the ability to create any chat commands that we feel are pertinent to game mechanics and have them respond in the messages archive
 - As a user I would like to roll a variety of dice styles
-  - Utilizing RPG Dice Roller we can accomodate any kind of dice roll a game might need
+  - Utilizing RPG Dice Roller we can accommodate any kind of dice roll a game might need
 - Stretch: As a user, I want to be able to zoom in and zoom out of the game board.
 - As a host user, I want to be able to save my game board visuals for easy access.
   - Utilizing AWS, we can store and load a game board image customized to the room